thomasboyt/loud-places/src/pages/travel/europe-trip-london/index.md

 ![](barbican-photography.jpg)

-The exhibit contained different rooms devoted to certain photographers and subjects.
+The exhibit was divided into rooms devoted to different photographers and subjects.
 It's hard to describe the exhibit beyond, well, what you already know from the title.
 It contained photography of everything from Japanese punk scenes, to mentally ill people without homes in LA, to transgender sex workers in south America.
 I usually don't find photography exhibits appealing, but this was so capitivating that I must have spent two hours or more in there.

 Afterwards, I watched a little more wrestling, then headed out to meet up with friends for more drinking.
+One funny detail, though, is that afterwards, the train broke down while I was on my way back to the hostel, which made me somewhat homesick.
+I took an Uber home - first time I'd taken a car (excepting busses, of course) on this trip - and got a nice view of the Tower of London at night as we went over the Tower Bridge, though my photos are unfortunately too blurry to bother including here.

 ### April 9